irisgau/irisgau.github.io/docs/_posts/2024-10-20-taiwan-green-island.markdown

 categories: travel
 ---

 [Green Island](https://maps.app.goo.gl/7ck3ByaN1jYE6W756)  (綠島, pinyin: Lǜ dǎo), also known as Ludao or Lyudao, is a hidden gem off the southeast coast of Taiwan.
 I was amazed by its natural beauty and warm hospitality.
 It's a completely different experience than the main island of Taiwan, especially the big cities, and I highly recommend a visit.
-I planned this trip just a couple weeks prior, and visited in June 2024 with a friend I had met through a scholarship program.
+I planned this trip just a couple weeks prior, and visited in June 2024 with a friend from my scholarship program.
 Here's a recap of our 3 days on the island!

 ![Green Island](/assets/images/2024-10-20-green-island/Green Island.jpeg)